Technologicat/mcpyrate/README.md

 To use the current setting for recursive mode, use `expander.visit(tree)`.
 The default mode is recursive.

-If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab what you need, and then use `mcpy.expander.expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.
+If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab the macro functions you need (and their current names), and then use `mcpy.expander.expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.

 ### Macro expansion error reporting